 - SEO: Heavily relies on keywords to gauge intent and relevance.

-- LLM Optimization: Focuses on understanding user intent holistically, even when the phrasing differs.
+- LLMO: Focuses on understanding user intent holistically, even when the phrasing differs.

 Here’s why it Matters: